This is my photo journal of industrial photographs I've taken of

 Knowing the ocean to be approx. 50 miles (264000 feet) downstream, assuming the grade were even, the average drop of the river bed would be ~15.9 feet per mile.
 Given that, what's the grade angle?

 Let's see, I haven't done trig in a while.. eh, "the SOHCAHTOA indians lived in right angle teepees", so "Sine is Opposite over Hypotenuse", um..

-..a grade of 0.2 degree.
-Doesn't sound like much, but water doesn't need much of grade to move.
-Try balancing a large sheet of water on a pane of glass, and see how close to 0 degrees you have to be to keep it from spilling..!
+..an average grade of .2 degree (2/10ths of a degree), which doesn't sound like much, but water doesn't need much of grade to move.
+Try balancing a sheet of water on a pane of glass, and see how close to 0 degrees you have to be to keep it from rapidly spilling..!

 Where the two 'creeks' meet, a very conscious effort was made to extend a common wall projecting downstream.
 This is the prominent web-like projection in the above photo.
-This construction can be seen at other parts of the river, where other rivers intersect it.
+This same construction can be seen at other points in the river where other rivers intersect it.
 I believe the name for this is a 'training wall', presumably to 'train' the currents in the two intersecting rivers to meet at high capacity without the waters vaulting the banks due to turbulence.